I'm Honey!

 image of Honey Good holding a bright umbrella in the sun and smiling, always finding the positivity in life

-By looking back on experiences that I thought of as negative and finding the positive, I have gained the resilience to see the sunshine through the rain.
+By looking back on experiences that I thought of as negative and finding the positive, I have gained the resilience to see the sunshine through the rain, moving forward with motivation and encouragement.

 *Affiliate disclosure.